azerpas/uniswap-cli/README.md

           Verbose mode, will print more information about the swap If not specified, it will only print the transaction hash -w, --webhook <WEBHOOK>
-          Discord webhook URL to send the transaction hash to -p, --password <PASSWORD>
+          Discord webhook URL to send the transaction hash to -h, --help
-          Password to unlock the wallet
-  -h, --help
           Print help
   -V, --version